Top Chesapeake shareholder to take more active role

 Activist investors such as Southeastern often demand changes at public companies, which could involve changes in management or business practices.

-Last month, Reuters reported that Chesapeake Chief Executive Aubrey McClendon had pledged his interests in many Chesapeake wells as collateral for more than $1.1 billion (679 million pounds) of personal loans.
+Last month, Reuters reported that Chesapeake Chief Executive Aubrey McClendon had pledged his interests in many Chesapeake wells as collateral for more than $1.1 billion of personal loans.

-That prompted conflict-of-interest concerns among investors, who feared that McClendon might have obtained more favourable loan terms in exchange for allowing his lenders to do other business with the Oklahoma City, Oklahoma-based company.
+That prompted conflict-of-interest concerns among investors, who feared that McClendon might have obtained more favorable loan terms in exchange for allowing his lenders to do other business with the Oklahoma City, Oklahoma-based company.

 On Tuesday, Chesapeake said that McClendon will give up his role as chairman, while retaining the chief executive's job.
 It also said it will end the program allowing McClendon to invest in its wells in June 2014, or 18 months earlier than originally planned.